by Kenneth Radu

 father harrumphed, then retreated into

 his study where he kept wall charts of interplanetary travel channels.
-Adrian took a bus to
+Adrian Adrian

 He discovered the city’s public library set in the